-Wear Glasses for Light Sensitivity
+Wear Glasses Designed for Light Sensitivity

 Those include Axon Optics customer John, whom we quoted earlier about working in a hospital under fluorescent lighting all day.
 He continues:

 In fact, in a HIT-6 headache impact study we conducted, we found that 85% of Axon Optics users for light sensitivity have had great results using the glasses when they’re under fluorescent lights.
 This data is specific to Axon Optics.
-And the specialized tint we use has been shown to improve blink frequency and other functional limitations in people with light sensitivity.

 Take Frequent Breaks

 When the fluorescent lighting at work starts to bother you, get outside for a bit with your Axon Optics with Avulux lenses.
 This will get you out of the irritating blue-heavy spectrum of light in the office into the broader spectrum of sunshine.
 And hey, you might also find yourself with a sunnier attitude when you return.

 When it’s behind a “shade” or cover, fluorescent lighting is less irritating.